TrevorCow/TrevorCow/README.md

 ### Hello!
-I'm Trevor.
+I'm Trevor(Cow)
 ## I am a software developer from Seattle.
-I mostly work with Java and other JVM languages
+The most recent language I've been enjoying is Rust, but I also work with Java and other JVM languages

 <!--
 **TrevorCow/TrevorCow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.